Day 33 - A Night in the Cathedral : Nogaro to Aire-sur-l'Ardour

 The walk was actually quite varied, including a short forested stretch.
 In this stretch we came across a gigantic beetle on the path, equipped with pinchers large enough to give even an ecologist the shivers.
 This was not the first one of these creatures we had seen, but it was the first one that was still alive and kicking!

-After the church it was a very hot and exposed walk along residential streets into Aire-sur-l'Ardour.
+After the church, it was a very hot and exposed walk along residential streets into Aire-sur-l'Ardour.
 We stopped at a Carrefour grocery store on the way in to stock up on granola bars and apple sauce, which has become a favourite snack.
 Then we headed in, past an old Lavoir, through the outskirts of town, and eventually across a river to the center.

-We waited for about an hour outside for the doors to open, and as we sat there we talked to a very nice girl from Germany, and a lady from France.
-When we were let inside, we discovered that the building is beautiful!
+We waited for about an hour outside for the doors to open, and as we sat there we talked to a very nice girl from Germany and a lady from France.
+When we were let inside, we discovered that the building was beautiful!
 It seems the owners bought the chapel when it was in horrible shape, and have been restoring it slowly ever since.
 They have done a huge amount of work, which is still in progress.
-As we had a shower and did our chores, several pilgrims we have been travelling with appeared.
+As we had a shower and did our chores, several pilgrims we had been travelling with appeared.
 It is always nice to see familiar faces!

-We wandered back down to the town to visit the cathedral again, and sat on an open patio with a cold drink for a bit.
-It was rather too hot to enjoy being outside however, so we soon returned to the gite to catch up on the blog and look at our plans for the coming days.
+We wandered back down to the town to visit the cathedral again and sat on an open patio with a cold drink for a bit.
+It was rather too hot to enjoy being outside, however, so we soon returned to the gite to catch up on the blog and look at our plans for the coming days.

 __________________________________________________________________________________